 What Is a Business Case

 A business case is an instrument used to justify a proposed project that requires some type of capital expenditure.
-It details the allocation of capital and resources to execute the project plan (download template here), as well as the benefits for initiating the project or task.
+It details the allocation of capital and resources to execute the project plan (download template here), as well as the benefits of initiating the project or task.
 Once the business case receives management approval, it is maintained as a working document that will be used during and after the project management process.

 A well-crafted business case identifies multiple options to address the needs or opportunities of an organization and provides critical data to enable informed decisions by executives.